tum-pbs/pbdl-book/supervised-discuss.md

 - Interactions with external "processes" (such as embedding into a solver) are difficult.

 The next chapters will explain how to alleviate these shortcomings of supervised training.
-First, we'll look at bringing model equations into the picture via soft-constraints, and afterwards we'll revisit the challenges of bringing together numerical simulations and learned approaches.
+First, we'll look at bringing model equations into the picture via soft constraints, and afterwards we'll revisit the challenges of bringing together numerical simulations and learned approaches.